Guide to Release an IRS Tax Levy: 11 Ways to Stop or Prevent

 How to Stop the Levy If You Can Afford to Pay

-As soon as you pay the tax debt in full, the IRS stops all collection activity including levies.
+As soon as you pay the taxes owed in full, the IRS stops all collection activity including levies.
 To make a full payment, some taxpayers take out a loan, borrow money from friends or family, cash out life insurance policies, or dip into their retirement accounts.
 If you can pay in full but just need a little time, talk with an IRS agent.
 If your plan sounds reasonable, they may be able to stop the levy until you make the payment.

 How to Stop the Levy If You Can’t Afford to Pay

-An offer in compromise is when you pay less than you owe, and the IRS forgives the rest of the debt.
+An offer in compromise is when you pay less than you owe, and the IRS forgives the rest of the liability.
 If you request an offer in compromise before the levy starts, that will stop the levy.
 If the levy is already in place, you can’t stop it by applying for an offer in compromise.
 However, if the IRS accepts your offer and you make the payment, all collection activity stops.
 There are some situations where the IRS will consider your circumstances when determining to keep or release the garnishment while the offer is pending.

 6. Explain the Levy Is Causing Financial Hardship